Creatine: What It Is, What It Does, and Its Side Effects

 So there’s no downside?

 Not so fast, Biceps-Brain.
 If you can get big without it, there’s no reason to use creatine.
-“I feel it would be better for no one to use creatine even though it’s shown to increase some strength and muscle mass,” says Jim King, M.D., president of the American Academy of Family Physicians.
+“I feel it would be better for no one to use creatine even though it’s shown to increase some strength and muscle mass,” says Dr Jim King, president of the American Academy of Family Physicians.
 “I wouldn’t recommend doing anything that would show minimal improvement and possible risk.
 Weigh the negatives and the benefits before you try it.”